 Under the Act, The Secretary of State for Health must ensure ‘the use in the health service of evidence obtained from research’.
 It also places a responsibility on Clinical Commissioning Groups and healthcare providers to make use of the best available evidence in their decision-making.
 Arms length bodies and those commissioning or influencing healthcare services have a responsibility to promote and monitor the use of evidence-based decision making.

-HEE and CILIP are working together to support decision-makers and those delivering health services to meet their obligations under the Act, highlighting the multiple beneficial outcomes when government and health service providers work closely with their library and knowledge services
+HEE and CILIP are working together to support decision-makers and those delivering health services to meet their obligations under the Act.

 To find out more and support the campaign #amilliondecisions please visit www.cilip.org.uk/amilliondecisions